-By default, lmfit uses and the Levenberg-Marquardt minimization algorithm from MINPACK-1 as implemented in scipy.optimize.leastsq.
+The lmfit package allows a choice of several optimization methods available from scipy.optimize.
+The default, and by far best tested optimization method used is the Levenberg-Marquardt algorithm from from MINPACK-1 as implemented in scipy.optimize.leastsq.
 This method is by far the most tested and best support method in lmfit, and much of this document assumes this algorithm is used unless explicitly stated.
-An important point for many scientific analysis is that this is only method that automatically estimates uncertainties and correlations between fitted variables from the covariance matrix used in the fit.
+An important point for many scientific analysis is that this is only method that automatically estimates uncertainties and correlations between fitted variables from the covariance matrix calculated during the fit.

 Finally, because this approach of using the covariance matrix to determine uncertainties is sometimes questioned (and sometimes rightly so), lmfit supports methods to do a brute force search of the confidence intervals and correlations for sets of parameters.

 lmfit and this document are a work in progress.